 |Page tools: Print Page Print All RSS Search this Product|

-"At the state and territory government level, the highest expenditure of government funds was for environmental heritage, this includes national parks, flora and fauna reserves, zoos, aquaria and botanic gardens, with $1.3 billion.
+"At the state and territory government level, the biggest expenditure was for environmental heritage, this includes national parks, flora and fauna reserves, zoos, aquaria and botanic gardens, with $1.3 billion.

-More details, including data for individual states and territories, can be found in Cultural Funding by Government, 2010-11 (cat. no. 4183.0) available free on the ABS website www.abs.gov.au.
+More details, including data for individual states and territories, can be found in Cultural Funding by Government, 2012-13 (cat. no. 4183.0) available for free on the ABS website www.abs.gov.au.

 These documents will be presented in a new window.